How To Identify Covert Narcissism In Relationships

 Other narcissistic behaviors according to the DSM include these 9 traits:

 However, the first clue that you may be in a relationship with a covert narcissist might be how you feel when you are with them.
 A covert narcissist may intentionally try to make you feel guilty, inferior, and unsure of yourself.
 If they’re using gaslighting tactics on you, you might even question your own reality.
 However, once you recognize what's happening, you can take charge of your situation.
-You can take steps to protect yourself and decide whether to stay in the relationship or seek counseling to repair the damage this relationship may have caused.

 How do you reveal a covert narcissist?